abonie/quickcheck-state-machine/talk/bobkonf-2019/slides.md

 # Motivation

-* Failures can always happen (network issues, I/O failures, etc...)
+* Failures can always happen (network issues, I/O failures, processes killed, etc...)
 * Problem: when we test our system (rare) failures usually don't happen
 * In large scale systems rare failures will happen for sure (the law of large numbers)
 * Goal: find bugs related to rare failures before our users!